exponea/exponea-android-sdk/Guides/FIREBASE.md

-# Exponea Web App And Firebase Configuration
+# Exponea web app push notification configuration

   1. Go to your project's Firebase Console and navigate to Project Settings using cog icon